 Posting social media updates is a great way to build trust with those you’re already connected to, but it doesn’t really help you reach out to new people that haven’t yet heard about you.
 It doesn’t really help you find your ideal customers online.
 It doesn’t help you generate more leads and allow you to scale up your digital marketing campaigns.

-Yes, it’s important, but there’s a lot more you need to be doing.
+Yes, it’s important, but there’s a lot more important things you need to be doing.

 How can you learn about social media marketing for your business?